Making Sure Your Ad Text is Complete

 4. Description of Job Duties: Is the description specific enough to apprise US workers of the job opportunity?

 5. Requirements (cannot exceed those on ETA form 9089): Are there any education/experience requirements that you wish to list?
 Are there any special requirements, such as travel?
+Travel requirements must be listed, as well as any telecommuting or work-from-home allowances.

 As always, remember that your ad cannot contain terms or conditions that are less favorable than those offered to the beneficiary.